When Do Girls Stop Growing?

 What Is the Average Height for Women in the U.S.?

-You’ve probably stood in front of a mirror at some point and thought, Am I tall, short, or just… average?
-Now, here’s the reassuring part.
-According to the CDC’s National Center for Health Statistics, the average height for adult women in the U.S. is 5 feet 3.8 inches (64 inches), based on women aged 20 and older.
-That number hasn’t shifted much in the last 20 years, which—honestly—still surprises me.
+At some point, most people stand in front of a mirror and silently wonder whether they’re tall, short, or somewhere in between.
+That question feels personal, but the data behind it is surprisingly stable.
+According to the CDC’s National Center for Health Statistics, adult women in the United States average 5 feet 3.8 inches tall (64 inches), based on measurements from women aged 20 and older.
+That number has barely shifted in two decades, which still catches many people off guard.

 which-period-does-girl-height-increase-the-most